JayHelton/firebase-firelobby/README.md

 ## 7. SuspenseWithPerf

-ReactFire provideds an abstraction of Firebase Performance with the `SuspenseWithPerf` component.
+ReactFire provides an abstraction of Firebase Performance with the `SuspenseWithPerf` component.

 > SuspenseWithPerf starts a Firebase Performance Monitoring trace and ends it when suspense stops suspending.